About the College

 The College of Nursing offers group information sessions throughout the semester for prospective students to learn more about our programs and admission criteria.
-Each session will begin with an overview of our three Pre-Licensure BSN Options (Full-Time Traditional, Part-Time Traditional and Accelerated).
+Each session will begin with an overview of our three Pre-Licensure BSN options (Traditional and Accelerated).
 Students who wish to meet individually with a representative of the college in order to have their transcripts evaluated may schedule an appointment after the session.
 Please click here for more information and for the dates of upcoming sessions.

 Students From Out-Of-Town